On the acceleration of cosmic rays at the post-adiabatic shocks of supernova remnants: Toy model B. Maximum momentum

 Fig.~\ref{postad:fig-numerical} shows distributions of particles as a function of momentum.
 We emphasize that the model considered exaggerates the effect of the non-uniformity of the downstream flow.
 In particular, by keeping $x\rs{A}/R$ and $x\rs{B}/R$ constant while the shock expands, we increase the region of negative velocity over time.
 The particle spectra derived for the toy model are non-physical, with unrealistic energies transferred to CRs.
 A particular reason is that we set $V(t)=\mathrm{const}$ in the simulations.
 This is done to isolate the effect of the flow velocity profile on the particle acceleration.
 In reality, the speed of the post-adiabatic shock decreases efficiently with time.

-There are some features in the particle spectra in the model (\ref{postad:toy-model-v}) noticeable in Fig.~\ref{postad:fig-numerical}. \begin{itemize} \item A prominent fraction of the kinetic energy of the shock is transferred into the high-energy CRs. \item The maximum momenta of particles are larger (solid lines) than in the classic case (dashed lines). \item After the first spectral break in the spectrum (around $0.1m\rs{p}c$), the spectra are nearly power laws up to some momentum and then, at a higher momentum, the cutoff happens around $p\rs{max}$. \item We have also calculated a model with a wider region of negative $u_2$, with $x\rs{B}=0.05R$.
+There are some features in the particle spectra in the model (\ref{postad:toy-model-v}) noticeable in Fig.~\ref{postad:fig-numerical}. \begin{itemize} \item Compared to the case of the uniform flow (represented by dashed lines), one can see that the significantly larger energy is transferred by the shock into the high-energy CRs (solid lines), and this energy grows with time. \item The maximum momenta of particles are larger (solid lines) than in the classic case (dashed lines). \item After the first spectral break in the spectrum (around $0.1m\rs{p}c$), the spectra are nearly power laws up to some momentum and then, at a higher momentum, the cutoff happens around $p\rs{max}$. \item We have also calculated a model with a wider region of negative $u_2$, with $x\rs{B}=0.05R$.
 The maximum momentum is higher if the region with negative $u_2$ is wider. \end{itemize}

 Let us compare these numerical results with analytical estimates by considering the case with $x\rs{B}=0.03R$.
 Particles scattering back to the shock from distances $x\leq x\rs{p}$ are not affected by the negative $u_2$.
 Their diffusion length is $x\rs{p}=D_2(p)/u_2$.
 From this relation, we may estimate the momentum $p\rs{A}$ corresponding to the diffusion length $x\rs{A}=0.01R$.
 It is $p\rs{A}=0.19m\rs{p}c$.
 Indeed, the spectra in Fig.~\ref{postad:fig-numerical} (solid lines) deviate from a simple power law with $s=4$ around these momenta.